< back to Blog home

 Oops!
 Something went wrong while submitting the form.

 Anyone looking into how to open a bar probably has an image in their mind of a well-established, local favorite spot.
 But how do you get to that well-loved location?
 Well, through opening up your bar!
 The process of how to open a bar isn't as easy as pouring a few drinks and putting out pretzels, but with this guide, it's easier than you might think.
-From bar equipment layout tips, to the cost to open a bar (see bar manager salary), to liquor license information, to crafting a bar version of a restaurant profit and loss statement, to how to make a cocktail with rum, we've got you covered.
+From bar equipment layout tips, to the cost to open a bar (see bar manager salary), to how to take liquor inventory, to liquor license information, to crafting a bar version of a restaurant profit and loss statement, to how to make a cocktail with rum, we've got you covered.

 binwise inventory management bar resources demo request